herman-zamula-teamdev/targetscope/_sources/example/tfbs_subproblem.txt

         1. :ref:`Filter operation <ops_filter>` that creates "RARA TSSs" set
         2. :ref:`Map operation <ops_map>` that finds all RARA TSSs that overlap interaction promoter regions

+Here is a graphical overview of the pipeline:

 .. image:: ../../_static/tfbs_rara_subproblem.png
    :width: 50%

+One of the two outputs is in the middle of the pipeline.
+The web service will generate a list of intermediate dependencies and push them to the next step of analysis, as needed.